 Every pupil in year 11 receives a revision guide and workbook to help with their study time at home.

 Science surrounds us.
 It is everywhere in our daily lives - all day, every day!
 At Byrchall we help pupils see and understand this.
 Science is involved when we choose what to eat, or choose products with the least impact on the environment or make informed decisions about our health-care.

 Understanding science is crucial for all of us, so we can be informed and active in our country's future and the World’s future.
 Doing science develops our ability to ask questions, collect information, organise and test our ideas, problem-solve and apply what we learn.
 Even more, science is a platform for building confidence, developing communication skills, and making sense of the world around us.
 Our knowledge of science comes from the contributions of many different cultures and people.
 Access to science education develops confidence and positive self-image for all learners, regardless of culture, gender, race, social class or religious beliefs.

 Clicking on the buttons below will download a PDF including a further breakdown of topics covered in the subject:

 Science homework is an integral part of each students learning journey.
 Therefore the Science department will issue regular homework.
 The homework set is designed to:

 At lower school (year 7-9) students will be set one piece of homework per week based on the skills and content that is currently being covered in lessons.

+At upper school (year 10-11) students will be set two pieces of homework per week.
+One piece will be based on the current learning and the second homework will be a piece of recall work to consolidate previous topic and aid revision.
+Students studying separate sciences will receive three pieces of homework per week but of a shorter duration.
 Homework is not expected to be completed in isolation and we actively encourage parents or any other person to help and support students while completing the tasks set.
 If a student is having difficulty completing homework they must bring this to the attention of their class teacher who will arrange a time suitable to go over any problem areas.